hnarayanan/deep-learning/learning.md

 # Learning Deep Learning

-This learning pathway strings together the best resources on the web to help you learn deep learning.
+This learning pathway strings together the best free resources on the web to help you learn deep learning.
 It covers a lot of ground, starting with some broad background in programming and mathematics, and works its way to research-level applications of deep learning.

 If you're coming in with some knowledge of programming and mathematics, you can skip ahead in this pathway and complete it in a